ngspipes/main/docs/Engine.md

 of computational ressources or an account in a cloud provider.
 Thus our solution can be tested in this virtual machine or within a cloud provider, as described in the subsection "Install engine for cloud".

 Next figure describes the main components of this engine and their interactions.
+More details on this engine can be found in this [report](https://gitlab.com/ngs4cloud/ngs4cloud/blob/36b53a7c40b07e5aac81c170f74b90d33bcdd4d6/docs/FinalReport.pdf).

 ![Figure 6](_Images/engine_fig6.png)